automerge/mpl/README.md

 #### `new Store(reducer)`

 Constructor that accepts a reducer function.
-When an action is dispatched to the store, it first checks against aMPL's provided reducer actions and then invokes your reducer if the action did not map to any of the provided ones.
+When an action is dispatched to the store, it first checks against MPL's provided reducer actions and then invokes your reducer if the action did not map to any of the provided ones.

 #### `getState()`